coderetreat/coderetreat.org/_posts/2011-12-04-global-code-retreat-2011-in-berlin.md

 layout: post
 author: Matthias Günther
 authorname: Matthias Günther
-title: GLOBAL CODE RETREAT 2011 IN BERLIN
+title: Global Code Retreat 2011 in Berlin
 preview: I attended the Global Coderetreat event initialized by Corey Haines2.
 The general purpose of this event was to get a bunch of hackers together to implement Conway’s Game of Life.
 ---